openSUSE/news-o-o/_posts/2012-10-02-opensuse-conference-2012-invitation-to-lightning-talks-and-speedy-geeko-2.markdown

 ## Speedy Geeko

-After last yearâ€™s huge success and fun we dare to do it one more time.
+After last year’s huge success and fun we dare to do it one more time.
 This year we promise to entertain you showing you the other stuff that openSUSE people do.
 Last year we had bacon, bees, countries, global personalities plus other cool stuff, this year we hope to be at least that interesting and exciting.
 [![Klaas & bees](/wp-content/uploads/2012/10/Klaas1.jpg)](http://news.opensuse.org/2012/10/02/opensuse-conference-2012-invitation-to-lightning-talks-and-speedy-geeko-2/klaas-3/)
 How it works?